Tvalc/GCA/docs/Story/chapters/Ch1.md

 - **Location**: B1 - Digital Dawn, Prize Counter Area
 - **Key Events**:
   - Hazel finds Tom being cornered by a large Roach enemy
-  - Despite her fear, she helps him by using arcade prizes as improvised weapons
+  - Despite their fear, they help him by using arcade prizes as improvised weapons
   - Tom reveals he's a widower and miner who was abducted during his son's piano recital
   - They agree to work together to find a way out
+  - Encounter Captain Sarah Martinez and Detective James Chen, also abducted
+  - Group forms temporary alliance for survival

 ### Scene 4: Corporate Messaging
 - **Location**: B1 - Digital Dawn, Management Office
 - **Key Events**:
-  - Hazel and Tom find refuge in what appears to be a management office
+  - Group finds refuge in what appears to be a management office
   - Discover disturbing corporate messages on screens ("Rate Your Death!"
 "Your Suffering Brings Joy!"
 "Galaxander Corp Thanks You For Your Participation!")
   - Find emergency supplies and primitive weapons
-  - Hazel has first emotional breakdown, thinking of her family
+  - Hazel has first emotional breakdown, thinking of their family
-  - Tom awkwardly comforts her, forming initial bond
+  - Tom awkwardly comforts them, forming initial bond
+  - Sarah and James share their experiences of investigating disappearances before abduction

 ### Scene 5: Arcade Exploration
 - **Location**: B1 - Digital Dawn, Game Floor West